It is easy to be overwhelmed and not know where to start when introducing wellbeing to chambers (or broaching the subject with your employer).

-Robin Allen QC, Head of Chambers at Cloisters, shares experience of supporting barristers with poor wellbeing and explains the benefits of early intervention and of being proactive on the wellbeing agenda.
+Robin Allen KC, Head of Chambers at Cloisters, shares experience of supporting barristers with poor wellbeing and explains the benefits of early intervention and of being proactive on the wellbeing agenda.

 It can be difficult to manage and support an individual member or staff with a wellbeing problem.
 Here we set out simple steps that we recommend you consider before introducing wellbeing to your organisation.
 We also provide advice and guidance in dealing with a wellbeing issue at work for those in a management role.

 If you are doing something interesting on wellbeing and are willing to share, please tell us about it.
 Your experience will help others.

 Psychological Wellbeing: Best practice guidelines for the legal profession

 The Tristan Jepson Memorial Foundation (TJMF) Mental Health Guidelines document provides a voluntary framework for legal organisations to utilise, identifying 13 psychological factors that support wellbeing in the workplace.